 Note: This advice is given by the CAP Executive about non-broadcast advertising.
 It does not constitute legal advice.
 It does not bind CAP, CAP advisory panels or the Advertising Standards Authority.

 The ASA has investigated several advertisements by airlines that claimed to offer superior comfort, for example through increased legroom or more comfortable seats.
-Even though they often touch upon aspects open to subjective interpretation, such as comfort or quality, claims of this nature are almost always considered to be objective and requiring substantiation.
+Even though they often touch upon aspects open to subjective interpretation, such as comfort or quality, claims of this nature will often be considered to be objective and requiring substantiation.

-Marketers should be able to support general claims that flights are of a particular class, for example by stating, “economy”, “premium economy”, “business class” and “first class” (Jersey European Airways UK Ltd 20 October 2004).
-They should not use general claims of superior quality if they can be confused with a type of airline “class” (Singapore Airlines, 11 January 2006).
+Marketers should be able to support general claims that flights are of a particular class, for example by stating, “economy”, “premium economy”, “business class” and “first class”.
+They should not use general claims of superior quality if they can be confused with a type of airline “class”, as this will be considered misleading.

 Beds and seats

 Bed (or seat) quality has been the subject of several investigations by the ASA.
 It has judged that the term “flat bed” may be used to describe a seat that extends fully but is not horizontal (Silverjet Aviation Ltd, 19 September 2007).
 Depictions in ads which are clearly fantastical, and which are unlikely to be taken literally by consumers are likely to be acceptable.
 The ASA has considered that a figurative image of a man sleeping in a double bed in an ad promoting British Airways’ Business Class beds (British Airways plc, 24 March 2004) was acceptable because consumers were unlikely to infer equivalent size.